 Donors of $25,000 or more enjoy special recognition opportunities within the Opera House, depending on gift level, including a seat plaque in List Hall in the Opera House, inscription of the donor’s name on the permanent Support the Met Broadcasts Campaign plaque in the Opera House, and on air dedications in the donor’s honor.
 For more information, please call 1-212-870-4181.

 Met Broadcast Weekend

-For the sixth year in a row, the Met will host a special weekend for supporters of the Met broadcasts, featuring an exciting lineup of performances, talks, tours, and special behind-the-scenes events with Met Broadcast Ambassador Deborah Voigt and the radio broadcast team.
-Next year’s weekend will be Thursday, April 26 through Sunday, April 29, 2018.
+For the seventh year in a row, the Met will host a special weekend for supporters of the Met broadcasts, featuring an exciting lineup of performances, talks, tours, and special behind-the-scenes events with Met Broadcast Ambassador Deborah Voigt and the radio broadcast team.
+Next year’s weekend will be Thursday, March 28 through Sunday, March 31, 2019.
 For more information, please contact the Special Events office at (212) 870-7492 or firstname.lastname@example.org.